ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute1.md

 In this section, we will use the materials in the *sequences* subfolder of the route-01 folder in the example data that you downloaded earlier.

 To view the contents of this folder, open it using the file explorer or a command line interface.
 To do the latter, open a command prompt window (Terminal) on your computer and navigate to the *sequences* subfolder.
 Do this by typing `cd` followed by the filepath (depicted as $WORKSHOP/01-route/sequences/ below).
-Press enter and then type `ls` and press enter again.
-The content of the subfolder will then be printed in the window.
+Press enter, then type `ls` and press enter again.
+The content of the subfolder will then be listed in the window.

 >cd $WORKSHOP/01-route/sequences/<br>ls